+PREVENTION

-PREVENTION Community Health Voucher Program
+Community Health Voucher Program

 Sponsor Lynn Foubert, Director, Premier Community Health and Care Management Metrics For the 3-year period, a projected 275 women system-wide will be served by the program.
-Premier Health is working to establish contracts with providers in the community for cervical services.
+At UVMC, it is estimated that 22 women will be served.
+The enrollment numbers for clients who receive services at UVMC have remained steady regardless of changes in BCCP (Breast and Cervical Cancer Project) eligibility and the healthcare Marketplace.
+However, Premier Health is working to increase the number of contracts with providers at the campus for cervical services.
 When this is accomplished, it will increase the capacity for the number of women served.
 Budget \$69,000 is projected for the 2023-25 cycle for all hospitals, with \$5,000 allocated for Upper Valley Medical Center.
 Intervention Goal The voucher program's mission is to provide financial assistance to detect breast and cervical cancers at the earliest stage to uninsured and under-insured community residents.
 Description This program supplements the State of Ohio's funding to encourage women to be screened for breast cancer and cervical cancer.
 It provides financial assistance to women who are not eligible for the State program, and it also covers diagnostic testing and biopsies.
-This program is funded through the Miami Valley Hospital and UVMC Foundations as well as other community donations.
+This program is funded through the UVMC Foundation and other community donations.
 Clients must be uninsured or underinsured (copayment, deductible, coinsurance) with income at or below 400% of Federal Poverty Level.
 The following services are covered by this program: screening mammograms; diagnostic mammograms; breast ultrasounds; breast biopsy; surgical consult (breast); Pap tests; clinical breast exams; colposcopies; and educational materials.
-Partners Atrium Medical Center Foundation, Good Samaritan Foundation-Dayton, UVMC Foundation, Miami Valley Hospital Foundation (Help Her Fight), Kroger, Breast Cancer Foundation, Kuhns Brothers, and Five Rivers Health Center
+Partners Atrium Medical Center Foundation, Good Samaritan Foundation-Dayton, UVMC Foundation, Miami Valley Hospital Foundation (Help Her Fight), Kroger, Breast Cancer Foundation, Kuhns Brothers and Five Rivers Health Centers